 Conditional Fee Agreement

 This can also be known as a “no win no fee” agreement.
-This entails the solicitor agreeing with their client that if the case is unsuccessful, the solicitor will not recover from the client any legal costs for the work done, however disbursements (see below) may need to be paid, if any.
+This entails the solicitor agreeing with their client that if the case is unsuccessful, the solicitor will not recover from the client any legal costs for the work done.
+However, disbursements (see below) may need to be paid.
 Insurance is taken out to cover these costs.
-If the claim is successful, the other party is liable to contribute to the costs in the case and we guarentee that you will keep 75% of the compensation awarded to you.
+If the claim is successful, the other party is liable to contribute to case costs and we guarantee that you will keep 75% of the compensation awarded to you.

 The solicitor’s VAT and other expenses such as court fees and medical report fees necessary to run and prove the legal case.

 The additional fees charged by doctors and experts involved in the case including medical report fees, engineer fees, and counsel’s fees.